goodhosts/vagrant/README.md

 vagrant plugin update vagrant-goodhosts
 ```

+### Installation from Gem file

+The gem file is released with every [release](https://github.com/goodhosts/vagrant/releases) and you can install it with vagrant as it is a plugin after all.
+Affter downloading the file run this command to install manually:

+`vagrant plugin install vagrant-goodhosts-*.gem`

 ## Usage

 You currently only need the `hostname` and a `:private_network` network with a fixed IP address.